 If you are unsure if council approval is needed for the use of the land, please contact your local council.

 A liquor licence is needed for food and beverage venues to sell and serve alcohol from Liquor & Gaming NSW.
-Councils notify L&GNSW and NSW Police when an outdoor dining application is received that requires a temporary change of licence boundary.
+Councils notify Liquor & Gaming NSW and NSW Police when an outdoor dining application is received that requires a temporary change of licence boundary.
 For outdoor dining areas where only landowner’s consent is required, venues must contact L&GNSW directly.
-For more information on liquor licence applications see the L&GNSW website.
+For more information on liquor licence applications go to Liquor & Gaming NSW.

 Support for councils